khubyar/sample-sns-sqs-multi-region/README.md

 ## How it works

-This stack will deploy an Amazon API Gateway Rest Regional API with a Lambda integration.
-The AWS Lambda function is written in Python3.9.
-The function returns a small message with the service name and the Region it is deployed at.
-The inline code of the lambda is written in the template itself.
+The deployment creates:
+- one SNS topic in both primary and secondary regions
+- an active and dr SQS queues in both regions, including their respective SNS subscriptions
+- A CloudWatch dashboard for monitoring the message flow
+- All the required IAM permissions and policies

 ## Testing

-1. Install libraries:
+1. Install the required dependencies:
     ```
     bundle install
     ```
-1. Give execution permission to the shell scripts:
+1. Set execution permissions for the shell scripts:
     ```
     chmod +x ./bin/*
     ```
-1. run the producer, publishing messages to the primary region (in this example, us-east-1):
+1. run the message producer, publishing messages to the primary SNS topic on us-east-1:
     ```
     ./bin/run-producer.sh primary
-    ```

-    You will see that every second, the producer sends a message to the SNS topic, with a JSON payload with the timestamp when the message was generated, in unix format.

-    ```
     [15:10:12.000] Publishing to us-east-1 ...
     [15:10:13.000] Sending message {"recorded_at":1743433813000} ...
     [15:10:14.000] Sending message {"recorded_at":1743433814000} ...